-UTAH (Fillmore, 1968; Perlmutter & Postal, 1984; Jackendoff, 1987; Baker, 1988; Grimshaw, 1990; Speas, 1990; Dowty, 1991; Baker, 1997) has two components: (i) an inventory of thematic roles that will be used for the calculation of syntactic position, and (ii) an expected mapping between each of the thematic roles and syntactic positions.
+UTAH (Fillmore, 1968; Perlmutter & Postal, 1984; Jackendoff, 1987; Baker, 1988; Grimshaw, 1990; Speas, 1990; Dowty, 1991; Baker, 1997) has two components: (i) an inventory of thematic roles used for the calculation of syntactic position, and (ii) an expected mapping between each of the thematic roles and syntactic positions.
 Here, we assume the implementation from Baker (1997), which posits an inventory of three thematic macro- or proto-roles (Dowty, 1991): proto-AGENT, proto-PATIENT, and OTHER.
 This implementation is agnostic about the existence of finer-grained thematic roles at a semantic level.
+All it requires is that any finer-grained typology of thematic roles map to the three proto-roles necessary for the syntactic calculation.
+In this way, UTAH represents an absolute approach to the thematic system, where each proto-role is a fixed thematic category.

-All it requires is that any finer-grained typology of thematic category.
-Under this implementation, thematic roles that tend to involve internal causation map to proto-AGENT, roles that tend to involve external causation map to proto-AGENT, roles that tend to involve external causation map to proto-AGENT, roles from the literature, and how they would map to the three proto-roles in this implementation.
+Under this implementation, thematic roles that tend to involve internal causation map to proto-AGENT, roles that tend to involve external causation map to proto-PATIENT, and all other roles map to OTHER (Levin & Rappaport Hovav, 1995).
+Example (4) lists 13 common finer-grained thematic roles from the literature, and how they would map to the three proto-roles in this implementation.